-The Holiday Season can be the most wonderful, and most lucrative, time of the year for many hotels.
-Make your list, and check it twice to ensure you have the right strategy to share the spirit of your unique establishment.
+As travel and economic conditions continue to recover from the global pandemic, this holiday season presents opportunities for hotels to capitalize on what has traditionally been the most lucrative time of the year for many properties.
+Make your list and check it twice to ensure you have the right strategy to share the spirit of your unique establishment.

 On the first day of marketing, know what your guests have on their lists when planning their holidays.